ken862734801/Calculator/README.md

 Right now the calculator does the four basic functions, and is able to parse expressions with parentheses.

+Would not have know where to start without this[https://www.freecodecamp.org/news/how-to-build-an-html-calculator-app-from-scratch-using-javascript-4454b8714b98/] free code camp tutorial!
+Shout out to them!

 ![Alt text](https://i.imgur.com/C5Nvy5D.png)

 [Demo](https://ken862734801.github.io/calculator/)